 Symptoms include difficulty breathing and chest pain.

-Treatment is usually draining the air with a tube or sometimes a plastic catheter inserted into the chest.
+Treatment is usually draining the air with a tube, sometimes a thin flexible tube (catheter) inserted into the chest.

 (See also Overview of Pleural and Mediastinal Disorders Overview of Pleural and Mediastinal Disorders The pleura is a thin, transparent, two-layered membrane that covers the lungs and also lines the inside of the chest wall.
 The layer that covers the lungs lies in close contact with the layer... read more .)